AdityaSingh-byte/Railway-Booking/README.md

 ## Video Walkthrough of the project
-[Attach a very short video walkthough of all of the features [ 1 - 3 minutes ]](https://youtu.be/B7AcXjtAvyE)
+[Attach a very short video walkthrough of all of the features [ 1 - 3 minutes ]](https://youtu.be/B7AcXjtAvyE)

 ## Features